GaloisInc/pirate/README.md

 ### libpirate

-Pirate primitives layer. the PIRATE core primitives layer will provide a series of capabilities for executing PIRATE executables on TA1 hardware.
+Pirate primitives layer.
+The PIRATE core primitives layer will provide a series of capabilities for executing PIRATE executables on TA1 hardware.
 At minimum, there are four basic primitives that must be supported: configuring TA1 hardware, loading code and data onto the